Skip to main content

 The Hypothalamic-Pituitary-Adrenal (HPA) Axis a Systems Perspective on Stress

-HPA axis dysfunction can manifest in a variety of ways, from adrenal fatigue, characterized by low and a blunted stress response, to adrenal hyper-reactivity, characterized by chronically elevated cortisol levels.
+HPA axis dysfunction can manifest in a variety of ways, from adrenal fatigue, characterized by low cortisol levels and a blunted stress response, to adrenal hyper-reactivity, characterized by chronically elevated cortisol levels.
 A comprehensive assessment of HPA axis function goes beyond a single morning cortisol measurement.

 It requires a diurnal cortisol profile, which measures cortisol levels at multiple points throughout the day.
 This provides a dynamic picture of your HPA axis function and can help identify subtle imbalances that may be contributing to your symptoms.
 Furthermore, the interplay between the HPA axis and other systems is profound.